 Working for Land Registry

-We currently employ around 4,500 people, from technical caseworkers to IT specialists, commercially focused experts, policy advisers, specialists working across a range of support functions, and many others.
+We currently employ about 4,500 people, from technical caseworkers to IT specialists, commercially focused experts, policy advisers and specialists working across a range of support functions.

 Land Registry recognises the benefits of a diverse workforce and treats all employees with dignity and respect.
-We aim to provide equal opportunities in employment, and advancement for everyone.
+We aim to provide equal opportunities in employment and advancement for everyone.

 Our recruitment is based on the Civil Service recruitment principles, which means that selection for positions is based on merit and on the basis of fair and open competition.
 Candidates are assessed against:

 - our competency framework

 - our values and leadership behaviours (where relevant)